 Suppl.
 Fig. S12 and S13: STW-STF; STF-SAW comparisons

 The genus/species/ASV composition also varied among water masses (Fig. 7).
 In STW, Ostreococcus lucimarinus was the most abundant species in the euphotic zone followed by Bathycoccus prasinos.
-O. marinus tend to dominate in the Spring Bloom II voyage and B. prasinos in the Bio-NBM site, while they alternate their dominance within Bay of Plenty and Cross-shelf regions (Fig. 8) These Mamiellophyceae species together with Micromonas commoda and other Micromonas species (M. bravo I, II, and M. pusilla) accounted for the majority of the sequences affiliated to Green algae in STW (Fig. 7 & Suppl.
+O. lucimarinus tended to dominate durind the Spring Bloom II voyage and B. prasinos at the Bio-STM site, while they alternated in their dominance within the Bay of Plenty and Cross-shelf (Hauraki)regions (Fig. 8) These Mamiellophyceae species together with Micromonas commoda and other Micromonas species (M. bravo I, II, and M. pusilla) accounted for the majority of the sequences affiliated to green algae in STW (Fig. 7 & Suppl.
 Fig. S11, Fig. 8).
-Several dinoflagellates species such as Gymnodinium_sp, Heterocapsa rotundata and Gyrodinium fusiforme appeared among the most abundant species in STW.
-Gymnodinium_sp, and H. rotundata were more abundant at the Bio-NBM site whereas G. fusiforme thrived in the STF (Fig. 8).
+Several dinoflagellates species such as Gymnodinium_sp,, Heterocapsa rotundata and Gyrodinium fusiforme were among the most abundant species in STW.
+Gymnodinium_sp, and H. rotundata were more abundant at the Bio-STM site whereas G. fusiforme thrived in the STF (Fig. 8).
 ASVs identified as Polar-centric Mediophyceae_X sp. and Minidiscus trioculatus were the most abundant diatoms in STW, particularly in the Spring Bloom II voyage, while an unidentified Pelagophyceae_XXX_sp. and Pelagomonas calceolata mainly, accounted for most reads belonging to Pelagophyceae (Fig. 7 & Suppl.
 Fig. S11, Fig. 8).
 Phaeocystis globosa (ASV_0065) was the most abundant species of Prymnesiophyceae (Fig. 7) with several ASVs belonging to Chrysochromulina spp. and Gephyrocapsa oceanica contributing to the overall dominance of these species among prymnesiophytes (Suppl.
 Fig. S11, Fig. 8).

-In the STF, Ostreococcus lucimarinus remained was also the most abundant species overall, although Chloroparvula pacifica (otu_0014 - Chloropicophyceae) relative contribution increased to levels similar to those attained by Bathycoccus prasinos (Fig. 7).
+In the STF, Ostreococcus lucimarinus remained was also the most abundant species overall, although the relative contribution of Chloroparvula pacifica (otu_0014 - Chloropicophyceae) increased to levels similar to those attained by Bathycoccus prasinos (Fig. 7).
 It is worth noting the abundance of sequences affiliated to Chloropicon sierburthii, which together with C. pacifica was responsible of the increased relative abundance of Chloropicophyceae in the STF (Fig. 7, Suppl.
 Fig. S11, Fig. 8).
-The heterotrophic dinoflagellate Gyrodinium fusiforme was the 2nd most abundant species in STF with other ASVs affiliated with Warnowia sp. and Karlodinium sp. appearing among the most abundant dinoflagellate species (Fig. 7, Fig. 8).
+The heterotrophic dinoflagellate Gyrodinium fusiforme was the second most abundant species in STF with other ASVs affiliated with Warnowia sp. and Karlodinium sp. appearing among the most abundant dinoflagellate species (Fig. 7, Fig. 8).
 The higher relative abundance of diatoms observed in STF was mainly driven by Fragilariopsis spp, and Thallasiossira sp., which together with the same Polar-centric-Mediophyceae ASV found in STW (otu_0030) were the most abundant diatom species in STF waters (Fig. 7 and Suppl.
 Fig S11).
-Among Prymnesiophyceae, Phaeocystis spp. was the dominant genus but most reads in this case were belong to P. antarctica instead of P. globosa (Fig. 7 and Suppl.
+Among Prymnesiophyceae, Phaeocystis spp. was the dominant genus but most reads in this case belonged to P. antarctica instead of P. globosa (Fig. 7 and Suppl.
 Fig S11).
-The prymnesiophyte Gephyrocapsa oceanica also increase substantially in STF compared to STW waters.
+The prymnesiophyte Gephyrocapsa oceanica also increased substantially in STF compared to STW waters.
 The contribution of Pelagophyceae in STF was relatively low (Fig. 6) and dominated by Aureococcus and Pelagococcus spp.
 (Suppl.
 Fig S7, Fig. 8).
 The abundance of Cryptophyceae and Dictyophyceae remained minor (<2%) in the STF (Figs. 5 & 6), but both groups showed relative changes in their specific composition.
 Among Cryptophyta, Plagioselmis prolonga and Teleaulax gracilis increased substantially from STW to STF waters while the relative contribution of sequences assigned to Teleaulax sp. decreased.
 Changes within cryptophyta were milder but showed an increase in the relative abundance of Dictyocha speculum and Pseudochattonella farcimen from STW to STF waters (Suppl.
 Fig. S11)